DroneBridge/DroneBridge/README.md

 <h2>Future Milestones</h2>

+ - add MavLink telemetry
+ - add MavLink and MSP waypoint missions
  - make DroneBridge more indipendent of WifiBroadcast (video) > support of esp32 or esp8266 modules to allow integration in existing builds using analog video > no need for raspberry pi
  - integrate GoPro into project
- - implement a custom USB protocol based on android USB accessory to reduce latency
+ - implement a custom USB protocol based on android USB accessory so talbets with no sim can connect via USB
  - implement VR support.
 Gimbal and yaw of drone can be controlled by head movement